Analyzing text data with string arrays

 plot(rankOfOccurrences, xscale=:log10, yscale=:log10)

-Let's compile the statistics into a table
+Let's put the statistics in a table

 using DataFrames